Fusing Multi- and Hyperspectral Satellite Data for Harmful Algal Bloom Monitoring with Self-Supervised and Hierarchical Deep Learning: Materials and Methods

 \subsubsection{Self-Supervised Representation Learning}

-SIT-FUSE is designed as a modular framework supporting diverse encoder architectures and foundation models leveraging self-supervised representation learning.
-These include Deep Belief Networks (DBNs) trained via contrastive divergence, Convolutional Neural Networks (CNNs) with residual connections optimized through pixel-wise contrastive learning, Transformers trained using Image-Joint Embedding Predictive Architecture (I-JEPA) or Masked AutoEncoding (MAEs), Pre-trained Earth observation foundation models like Clay and Prithvi \cite{Grill2020, He2022, Liao2022, Assran2023}).
-Experimental implementations here prioritized 2–3 layer DBNs due to their parameter efficiency (~2 million parameters) compared to larger architectures (100 million–10 billion parameters), while maintaining competitive representational capacity \cite{Liao2022}.
-Validation across single-instrument and multi-sensor fusion datasets confirmed DBNs’ structural interpretability, downstream task performance, and computational sustainability-critical for operational scalability.
-While larger models dominate recent literature, as deep learning approaches gain more operational adoption and visibility, it is crucial that practitioners continue to consider and evaluate smaller and potentially more efficient architectures along with the much larger and more novel architectures, in order to keep energy and compute resource consumption as low as possible, while still increasing adoption of these techniques to balance accuracy with energy/compute constraints-a priority for global operational deployment.
-Ongoing work quantifies segmentation performance and geographic coverage trade-offs across encoder complexities, with findings to be detailed in subsequent publications.
+SIT-FUSE is architected as a modular platform that accommodates a wide range of encoder and earth observation foundation models, each leveraging self-supervised representation learning strategies.
+Supported encoder types include Deep Belief Networks (DBNs) trained via contrastive divergence, Convolutional Neural Networks (CNNs) enhanced with residual connections and pixel-wise contrastive optimization, and transformer-based architectures such as the Image-Joint Embedding Predictive Architecture (I-JEPA) and Masked Autoencoding (MAE).
+In addition, the framework integrates pre-trained earth observation foundation models like Clay and Prithvi \cite{Grill2020, He2022, Liao2022, Assran2023}).
+Experimental implementations here prioritized 2–3-layer DBNs due to their parameter efficiency ($\sim2$ million parameters) compared to larger architectures (100 million–10 billion parameters), while maintaining competitive representational capacity \cite{Liao2022}.
+Validation across single-instrument and multi-sensor fusion datasets confirmed DBNs’ structural interpretability, downstream task performance, and computational sustainability, critical for operational scalability.{For this application and case study, we prioritize DBNs because they are compact enough to run routinely on large, multi-year datasets while still capturing the main spectral–spatial patterns that distinguish bloom and non-bloom waters.} While larger models dominate recent literature, as deep learning approaches gain more operational adoption and visibility, practitioners must continue to consider and evaluate smaller and potentially more efficient architectures along with the much larger and more novel architectures, to keep energy and compute resource consumption as low as possible, while still increasing adoption of these techniques to balance accuracy with energy/compute constraints-a priority for global operational deployment.
+Ongoing work quantifies segmentation performance and geographic coverage tradeoffs across encoder complexities, with findings to be detailed in subsequent publications.